 On the right of the general styling icons, there are two tabs.
 Visual is the “what you see is what you get” (WYSIWYG) text editor and Text allow you to edit the coding.

 Adding an Image

-Adding images is relatively straightforward, however there are many options and variables.
-The basics are, place your cursor in the position you wish the image to be click the “Add Media” button, upload your image and click “Add to page”.
+Adding images is relatively straightforward, however, there are many options and variables.
+The basics are, place your cursor in the position you wish the image to click the “Add Media” button, upload your image and click “Add to page”.
 However before you upload an image it best to edit the image to the maximum size you wish it to appear on your website.

 Once you have uploaded your image it is always a good practice to add a Title and Alt Text.
 Captions and Descriptions are optional and will appear differently depending on the template you are using.

 You can align your image to the left or right where the text will run down the side of the image.
 Central will place the image in the centre of your page and none will place the image on the left but the text will start below the image.

 Links can be created but the links to Media File and Attached Page can vary depending on your theme.
 The other options are “none” and “Customised URL” where you can put any URL you wish to use.

 If you want to edit an image once it has been placed you can click on the image and then click on the pencil symbol that will appear in the top lefthand corner.

 You can also edit the size of the image there are 3 preset images and a custom option.